curiosity654/3dimage/content/authors/tianyu-hu-胡天宇/_index.md

 email: tianyu@ustb.edu.cn
 user_groups: []
 ---
-Tianyu Hu is a postdoctoral lecturer of School of Computer and Communication Engineering, University of Science and Technology Beijing.
+Tianyu Hu is a postdoctoral lecturer of the School of Computer and Communication Engineering, University of Science and Technology Beijing.

-His research interests include general artificial intelligence, optimization, mathematical logic, and game theor
+His research interests include general artificial intelligence, optimization, mathematical logic, and game theory